Salmon patties were another standard in my house while we were growing up. Sadly, when we got married, Peter wasn’t such a fan.

 Drain the salmon and remove any large bones before mashing together with the zucchini.

-Mash together the pumpkin and potato, then mix through the chick peas, followed by the salmon and zucchini.
+Roughly sash the potato, then mix through the chick peas, followed by the salmon and zucchini.

 Add in the dill, salt and pepper then mix.